Tufin/oasdiff/README.md

 oasdiff -deprecation-days=10 -breaking-only -base data/deprecation/base.yaml -revision data/deprecation/deprecated-past.yaml
 ```

 Setting deprecation-days to 0 is equivalent to the default which allows non-breaking deprecation regardless of the sunset date.
+Note: this is a Beta feature.
+Please report issues.

 ### Path Prefix Modification
 Sometimes paths prefixes need to be modified, for example, to create a new version: